Worker Financial Wellness Initiative

 Project Overview

-One of the biggest initiatives at JUST Capital is the Worker Financial Wellness Initiative, a coalition of nonprofits and corporations dedicated to improving the financial lives of their workers by raising wages and benefits.
+One of the biggest projects at JUST Capital was the Worker Financial Wellness Initiative, a coalition of nonprofits and corporations dedicated to improving the financial lives of their workers by raising wages and benefits.

 Step 1: Getting the Worker Story Videos Right

-We hired an external partner to help us film and edit interviews with employees that were impacted by the Worker Financial Wellness Initiative at PayPal, Verizon, Prudential, and Chipotle, creating both 3-min and 1-min versions of each company’s interview, as well as the compilation video you see at the top of the page.
+I worked with our team to hire an external partner to film and edit interviews with employees that were impacted by the Initiative at PayPal, Verizon, Prudential, and Chipotle, creating both 3-min and 1-min versions of each interview, as well as the compilation video you see at the top of this page.

 Step 3: Building Out Case Studies and Creating Promotional Material for the Companies

-Then we officially relaunched the page in April 2023.
+Then we officially launched our new storytelling campaign in April 2023.

 Results:

-The relaunch and promotion of the page caused a surge of traffic (an increase of 315% in the first month, and then dropping to double the monthly traffic of the original page throughout the year.)
-This surge of interest helped us start initial conversations with more companies, getting us closer to our real goals of having more companies in the program, and more workers helped.
+The relaunch caused a surge of traffic (an increase of 315% in the first month, and then dropping to double the monthly traffic of the original page throughout the year.)
+This surge of interest helped us start initial conversations with more companies, and within a year managed to get Avangrid and two other private companies into the program (each of them supported by their own campaign), and helping another 30k workers get wage increases.